the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 [TypeScript](https://www.typescriptlang.org/) and [Flow](https://flowtype.org/) are used to introduce a type system to JavaScript.
 A typed language is less error prone because the code gets validated based on its program text.
 Editors and other utilities can catch these errors before the program runs.

-In the book, you will not introduce Flow or TypeScript, but another useful way to check your types in components.
-React comes with a built-in type checker to prevent bugs.
+In the book, you will not introduce Flow or TypeScript, but another useful way to check your types in components: React comes with a built-in type checker to prevent bugs.
 You can use PropTypes to describe your component interface.
 All the props passed from a parent component to a child get validated based on the PropTypes interface assigned to the child.

 This section will show you to make components type safe with PropTypes.
 I will omit the changes for the following chapters, since they add unnecessary code refactorings, but you should update them along the way to keep your components interface type safe.